h2oai/h2ogpt/README.md

 ```
 python generate.py --base_model=h2oai/h2ogpt-oasst1-512-12b --load_8bit=True
 ```
 and one can use `--h2ocolors=False` to get soft blue-gray colors instead of H2O.ai colors.
+[Here](docs/FAQ.md#what-envs-can-i-pass-to-control-h2ogpt) is a list of environment variables that can control some things in `generate.py`.

 Note if you download the model yourself and point `--base_model` to that location, you'll need to specify the prompt_type as well by running:
 ```